zeek-8/self/README.md

 Use the url: https://zeek-8.github.io/self/

-Click on the eyes to change section.
+Click on the eyes to change section, only desktop and tablet